mbabynames search ✿

 Kate Camille

-The meaning of Kate is "noble and strong"; Camille is "young ceremonial attendant".
+The meaning of Kate is "pure"; Camille is "young ceremonial attendant".
 There is a natural balance between the two.
 The hard C in Camille gives a clean break after Kate's open vowel ending.

 Kate Gemma

-Put "noble and strong" next to "precious stone" and you get a name that feels considered.
+Put "pure" next to "precious stone" and you get a name that feels considered.
 Kate Gemma works on paper and out loud.
 The longer Gemma (2 syllables) builds on the shorter Kate, giving the name forward momentum.

 Kate Cora

-Kate, meaning "noble and strong", pairs with Cora, meaning "maiden".
+Kate, meaning "pure", pairs with Cora, meaning "maiden".
 The meanings point in complementary directions.
 The longer Cora (2 syllables) builds on the shorter Kate, giving the name forward momentum.

 Kate Piper